Fair game (Scientology): In the United Kingdom

-In the UK, targets of Fair Game and related harassment over the years have included ex-members, authors, journalists, broadcasters, the mental health profession, cult-monitoring groups, government and law enforcement.
+In the UK, targets of fair game and related harassment over the years have included ex-members, authors, journalists, broadcasters, the mental health profession, cult-monitoring groups, government and law enforcement.

 Maurice William Johnson was a Scientologist who resigned in June 1966 and successfully sued for his money back.
 He told a court that after leaving he had received over 100 abusive letters, many of them using violent language.
 An article in The Auditor, a Scientology publication, was produced to the court, stating outright that Johnson was "fair game" and describing him as "an enemy of mankind, the planets and all life".

 Jon Atack, an ex-Scientologist who left in 1983, wrote the book A Piece of Blue Sky: Scientology, Dianetics and L. Ron Hubbard Exposed, and the pamphlet "The Total Freedom Trap" as well as providing research for Bare-Faced Messiah.
 He provided help to other members in leaving the organisation, as well as acting as an expert witness in various cases concerning Scientology.
 In response, Atack's home was repeatedly picketed by placard-carrying Scientologists over the course of six days.
-Eugene Ingram, a private investigator employed by the Church, made visits to Atack, his elderly mother and other family and friends, spreading rumours that Atack would be going to prison.
+Eugene Ingram, a private investigator employed by the Church of Scientology, made visits to Atack, his elderly mother and other family and friends, spreading rumours that Atack would be going to prison.
 Scientologists also distributed leaflets entitled "The Truth about Jon Atack", implying that he was a drug dealer who only criticised Scientology for money.

 Atack eventually went bankrupt due to the cost of defending himself against legal action from the Church.
-According to Baroness Sharples speaking in the House of Lords, a number of ex-Scientologists "have been both threatened and harassed and a considerable number of them have been made bankrupt by the church."
+According to Baroness Sharples speaking in the House of Lords, a number of ex-Scientologists "have been both threatened and harassed and a considerable number of them have been made bankrupt by the Church."

 Journalist Paul Bracchi investigated Scientology in the mid-1990s while working at the Evening Argus in East Grinstead.
-He recounted the case of a Scientologist who had been accused of stealing documents from Saint Hill Manor, and was told in writing that he was a suppressive person and Fair Game.
+He recounted the case of a Scientologist who had been accused of stealing documents from Saint Hill Manor, and was told in writing that he was a suppressive person and fair game.
 The man's wife told Bracchi, "For months after, we had anonymous notes delivered in the post almost daily.
 They said, 'You bastard,' 'You're dead,' 'Nothing will save you.'
 It was terribly frightening."